 Mr. Simailak: Thank you, Mr. Speaker.
-I was hoping that question or response would stay with the Premier, as this affects the whole region, but anyway, the answer to....
-I'll give the answer to my own question.
-It's three years.
+I was hoping that the response would stay with the Premier as this affects the whole region, but anyway, I'll give the answer to my own question.
+It is three years.
 They're projected to close in three years.
 This affects my whole community; it affects the whole region of Kivalliq.
+Agnico Eagle began announcing this a week and a half ago.
+I'm surprised that the government doesn't know this, which is very sad.

-Agnico Eagle announced... they began announcing this a week and a half ago.
-I'm surprised the government doesn't know this, which is very sad.
 I'm wondering: what is the department or the whole cabinet doing to prepare for the mine closure for Baker Lake?
 Thank you, Mr. Speaker.